-If those standards are not met, proper notice is given by the tenant.
-And if the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the Delaware landlord-tenant law.

 According to Delaware state law § 5305 (a), landlord duties to provide habitable premises include the following:

 - Compliance.
 Comply with the requirements of applicable building and housing codes materially affecting health and safety.